-Once adopted, the Code continues in force until amended by the Council.
-The Code can be amended at any time but cannot be revoked unless the Council replaces it with another Code.
-Amendments to the Code require a resolution supported by 75 per cent of the members of the Council present at the Council meeting at which the amendment is considered.
+Once adopted, a Code of Conduct continues in force until amended by the council.
+The Code can be amended at any time but cannot be revoked unless the council replaces it with another Code.
+Once adopted, amendments to the Code require a resolution supported by 75 per cent of the members of the council present at a council meeting where the amendment is considered.